ranran-shen/ranran-shen.github.io/_pages/about.md

 My research interests lie broadly in sublinear-time algorithms and graph algorithms.
 Specifically, I am currently focusing on sublinear-time clustering algorithms on graphs, though I am still in the process of forming a more defined understanding of my research direction.

 If you’d like to discuss my research or have any questions, please feel free to email me at: ranranshen@mail.ustc.edu.cn.
+I’m also happy to connect with people both within and beyond academia (:.

 # 🔥 News